|

 - physical description

-- description of its location (do NOT repeat the hierarchy
+- description of its location (no need to repeat the hierarchy

 information, but you may mention physical features, etc.)